OCamlPro/techelson/user_doc/src/testing/contracts.md

 Running it yields

 ```
-$ techelson --contract simpleExample.tz -- create2.techel
 {{#include ../../rsc/simpleExample/okay/create2.techel.output}}
 ```

 Notice the line `Applying operations...`.
-We could increase techelson's verbosity to obtain more information as to which contracts are deployed, but let's instead see how to inspect the state of a *live* (deployed) contract.
+We could increase techelson's verbosity to obtain more information as to which contracts are deployed, but let's see how to inspect the state of a *live* (deployed) contract instead.

-[`simpleExample.tz`]: ../../rsc/simpleExample/contracts/simpleExample.tz (A simple contract)
+[simpleExample.tz]: ../../rsc/simpleExample/contracts/simpleExample.tz (The SimpleExample contract)
-[`create1.techel`]: ../../rsc/simpleExample/okay/create1.techel (A simple contract creation testcase)
+[create1.techel]: ../../rsc/simpleExample/okay/create1.techel (The Create1 testcase)
-[`create2.techel`]: ../../rsc/simpleExample/okay/create2.techel (A simple contract creation testcase)
+[create2.techel]: ../../rsc/simpleExample/okay/create2.techel (The Create2 testcase)